American Football League: All-Star games

 The AFL did not play an All-Star game after its first season in 1960, but did stage All-Star games for the 1961 through 1969 seasons.
 All-Star teams from the Eastern and Western divisions played each other after every season except 1965.
 That season, the league champion Buffalo Bills played all-stars from the other teams.

 After the 1964 season, the AFL All-Star game had been scheduled for early 1965 in New Orleans' Tulane Stadium.
 After numerous black players were refused service by a number of area hotels and businesses, black and white players alike called for a boycott.
 Led by Bills players such as Cookie Gilchrist, the players successfully lobbied to have the game moved to Houston's Jeppesen Stadium.

-All-Time AFL Team
+All-Time Team

 As chosen by 1969 AFL Hall of Fame Selection committee members: